Help & Information Centre

 Yes, but the shareholder must be an active employee and have T4 income.

-When an employee leaves your organization, it’s important to deactivate their Health Wallet promptly.
-As a plan administrator, you can log into your Coastal HSA admin dashboard and remove the employee.
-This will stop any further fund allocations and prevent new claims.
+When an employee leaves your organization, be sure to deactivate their Health Wallet promptly.
+As the plan administrator, you can log into your Coastal HSA admin dashboard and remove the employee.
+If a run-out period is enabled, the employee may still submit claims for expenses incurred before their termination date during that period.